scotentSD/personas/README.md

 ## Next Steps
-- Define scenarios template for adding to Personas
+- Define scenarios template for adding to Personas.
 - Define potential International Personas to start work on -